-Even with a lower level of spending than China, Japan has produced a military that is shaping up to be among the world's best, an
+Even with a lower level of spending than China, Japan has produced a military that is shaping up to be among the world’s best, analysts say.

 This also comes despite a constitution imposed by the United States after World War II that limited the country’s forces to defensive purposes only.